genpat-it/wiki-engine/plugins/custom/README.md

 #### Options

-* `home_page`: : The path to the Markdown file that you want to set as the home page.
+* `home_page`: The path to the Markdown file that you want to set as the home page.
 This path should be relative to the `docs_dir`.

 ### Usage

-When the `home_page` option is specified, the plugin will create a symbolic link named `index.md` in the `docs_dir` that points to the specified home page file.
-If an `index.md` file already exists, it will be removed before creating the symbolic link.
+When the `home_page` option is specified, the plugin copies the designated Markdown file and renames it to `index.md` in the `docs_dir`.
+If an `index.md` file already exists, it will be deleted before the new one is created.
+The generated `index.md` will be automatically removed at the end of the build process.

 #### Example configuration